The Independent Pharmacy

 There are different ways to treat these types of acne scars, but treatment can be difficult for certain types (in particular, keloid scars) and it isn’t always successful.
 However, many people do have success getting rid of acne scars using either medical treatments or natural home remedies.

 Treating acne in the first place will reduce the likelihood of acne scars appearing.
 There are many treatment options available at The Independent Pharmacy that can be used to prevent or get rid of acne, including topical and oral treatments.
-The treatment that is most appropriate for you will vary dependent on the severity and type of acne.
+The treatment that is most appropriate for you will vary depending on the severity and type of acne.

 The Independent Pharmacy offers a range of acne treatments such as Duac Gel, Skinoren Cream, Tetralysal Capsules and Acnecide Gel.
 Start your free online consultation today to find out which treatment is best for you.